List of BanG Dream! characters: Mashiro Kurata

 Mashiro Kurata (倉田ましろ, Kurata Mashiro) is the band's vocalist.
 New to Tsukinomori after previously attending an ordinary middle school, Mashiro is a quiet girl who finds herself overwhelmed by the successes of her peers, which she struggles with until she forms the band.
 While she is not the band leader, she writes lyrics for Morfonica's songs.
 Nicknamed "Shiro" by her bandmates, Mashiro enjoys fluffy mascots like Michelle and has a tendency to daydream.
 She is a close follower of Poppin'Party, which occasionally results in squabbles with Rokka regarding whom of the two is the bigger fan.

-After befriending Tsukushi and Tōko, Mashiro attends a mini-live at CiRCLE that inspires her to create her own band, including putting up recruitment posters and writing about her ambitions into a guestbook at the live house.
-Hoping that it would help her build confidence, she chooses to become the band's vocalist after watching Kasumi perform.
-However, a lukewarm reception to the group's debut live and her singing ability demoralizes her and she quits the band.
-Encounters with Tōko, who praises her lyrics' impact on the others and asks her to ponder if she truly wants to play music, and Kasumi, who elucidates on how much Poppin'Party means to her, convince her to rejoin the band.
-At the second Girls Band Party, the original five bands perform a song with what Mashiro and her friends wrote in the guestbook, reinforcing her desire to perform.
-Although Mashiro is initially intimidated by the CiRCLE bands when they meet at a sakura party, she befriends the other five vocalists after talking with them.
-She later bonds with Rokka and Ako over their respective interests in Poppin'Party and fantasy media, though Mashiro and Rokka tend to quarrel over which of them loves the band more.

 Mashiro is voiced by Amane Shindō, the youngest voice actress in the BanG Dream! franchise.